World Women’s Snooker (WWS) was formed in 1981 by Mandy Fisher and has been responsible for the staging of women’s snooker events ever since.

 In 2017 WWS became a full member of the World Snooker Federation, a new International Federation for Snooker based in Lausanne, Switzerland, created to unify the amateur and professional elements of the sport.

 With the support provided by the WSF and WPBSA, the World Women’s Snooker Tour provides a clear pathway for the world’s best women players to be able to play at prestigious mixed gender professional events.
-Since the start of 2017 women have competed at the World Snooker Championship in Sheffield, the IWGA World Games in Poland, World Snooker Challenge Tour and Q School.
+Since the start of 2017 women have competed at events including the World Snooker Championship in Sheffield, the IWGA World Games in Poland, World Snooker Challenge Tour, Q School, the Shoot Out and the Champion of Champions.

 The WWS board is run on a day-to-day basis by its board of directors, under the governance of the WPBSA.
 WPBSA chairman and World Snooker director Jason Ferguson also assists the board in an advisory role.